 Since books are expensive both to purchase and to maintain from year to year, parents are urged to help their children be responsible for books used.
-Books are to be kept covered, clearly identified, and free of graffiti.
+Books are to be kept clean and free of graffiti.
 Parents are financially responsible for the loss or damage of textbooks and other materials provided for their children's use during the school year.
+This includes damage to chromebooks.
 Parents are also responsible for any damage caused by their child to property belonging to the parish, school, or other students.